 - Removal of the distortionary tax treatment of the housing market.
-Negative gearing and the capital gains concession on owner occupied dwellings should be abolished for all new housing and gradually phased out for all existing housing.
+The 50% capital gains tax concession on assets held for over 12 months (which includes dwellings) should be abolished for all new purchases and gradually phased out for existing assets.
 We also seek to replace stamp duty; see our tax policy for more details.

 - Following introduction of the above policies, reform public housing policy to ensure that it is available to those who need it most, while reducing costs by making the transition away from public housing easier for those who are capable of doing so.

-The Science Party has a plan to create a new city which will increase the supply of housing, making housing much more affordable both inside the city and eventually in the other major cities.
-However, we acknowledge that this city will take some time to have a big effect on housing affordability around the country.
-Hence we need to act to repair the housing situation in the existing cities and towns in the country.
+The Science Party has a plan to create a new city which will increase the supply of housing, making housing affordable both inside the city and eventually in the other major cities.
+However, it will take some time for this new city to have a big effect on housing affordability around the country.
+Hence we need to act now on several fronts to repair the current housing situation.

-The Science Party believes that the cost of housing is distorted by several factors:
+The Science Party has identified that the cost of housing is distorted by several factors:

-- Preferential treatment of investments in housing through the tax system (that is housing that is bought not for personal use, but a second, third or twentieth property that is used purely for investment gains)
+- Preferential treatment of investments in housing through the tax system (that is housing that is bought not for personal use, but further properties that are used purely for investment gains)

 - NIMBYism (Not In My BackYard), which leads to inefficient redevelopments of older properties